The theme for this week’s Unplugged Project was white. This was a really hard one for me!

 I spent the whole week thinking: “I pick the themes, so why on Earth did I pick white??”
 All my kids could think of was white paint or marshmallows, but unfortunately we had neither in the house today when it got down to the wire for doing the project or giving up.

 I figured there was bound to be a way to make homemade white paint so I googled “homemade paint.”
-I came upon this neat web page: Homemade Art Tips – How to Make Paint for Craft Projects.
+I came upon this neat web page: Recipes for Art Materials.

 This Salt Crystal Paint is simply a salt water solution that you brush on paper.
 After the water dries, the salt crystals remain and produce a glittery effect.

 My kids and I were excited to try it and we decided to really experiment.
 We got out the Epsom salt, construction paper, crayons, scissors and hole punches.

 We began by making construction paper “snowflakes” to use as stencils.
 The idea of glittery snowflakes was quite appealing on this almost wintry day.